Groundhog-Day/calendar-service/README.md

 > ratingScore: Number,
 > maxGuests: Number,
 > minDaysStay: Number,
-> reservedDates: [ String ] - String is in the format of DDMMYY
+> reservedDates: [ String, String, ... ]
 >}
+Even index elements are string about startDate and odd index elements are string about endDate of reservation.
+Both string are in the form of 'DDMMYY'

 **Endpoint**: `/api/v1/listings/:id/reservation/:startDate-:endDate`
-This route returns different price information about stay over the dates `:startDate` and `:endDate`.
-Both `:startDate` and `:endDate` should be in the from of 'DDMMYY'.
+This route returns price information about stay over from `:startDate` to `:endDate`.
+Both `:startDate` and `:endDate` should be in the form of 'DDMMYY'.

 Expected Request Object Format
 >{